Tiamarth/isabella-vivaldi/vivaldi-css.md

 &#9744; screenshots

 ### Known issues
+- vivaldi's headerbar is faded for some reason - even with no modifications
 - buttons in searchfield and addressfield briefly flash a white border on mouse exit
 - the internal siteinfo button in the addressfield is transitioned inconsistently with the rest of the interface